-Our ability to generate product revenues will be diminished if our drugs sell for inadequate prices or patients are unable to obtain adequate levels of reimbursement.
+Our ability to generate product revenues will be diminished if our drugs do not obtain coverage or adequate reimbursement from payors.

-Our ability to commercialize our drugs, alone or with collaborators, will depend in part on the extent to which reimbursement will be available from:

-- · government and health administration authorities; - · private health maintenance organizations and health insurers; and - other healthcare payers.
+Our ability to commercialize our drugs, alone or with collaborators, will depend in part on the extent to which coverage and reimbursement will be available from government and health administration authorities, private health maintenance organizations and health insurers and other third-party payors.